Templarian/nfc-terminal/docs/holotape.md

 ### (Optional) Data Key Fob

-Super glue key fob into Main body.
+Super glue key fob into Panel body.
 Placement will ensure the NFC reader will align when inserted into the slot.

 [<img src="assets/step-key-fob-thumb.jpg">](assets/step-key-fob-thumb.jpg)